Written August 2013

 Christ told St. Faustina that in a single moment, He can give us more than we could ever desire.
 I know I’m sad.
 But I also know it will be ok.
 And I know that Christ will continue to cradle my heart, which just feels so tired right now on this road to Calvary.
 But I want to make something beautiful from this pain.
 I do want to see the good in it.

 Womenfolk, that’s why I created this site.
 Because I want to find that goodness again.
 It’s not just the breakup, but the spiritual exhaustion, this debacle at work I’m going through, these anxieties about the future which is teetering on the edge on whether or not I need medication…I want to mold this merkbluckness into something beautiful.
 We all need to believe not just with our minds but with our hearts that a Greater Good exists.
 And I want this site to serve as a reminder.

 It's strange to have such an outdated heart's testimony on here because a world has happened since this first relationship.
 But I believe that where this ends is all that a lot of women need.
-You don't have to hear about the hardships that happened since, the absolute joy and thrill of falling in love with my best friend, because oftentimes, our Holy directs us to read only what we need to read, hear only what needs to be heard, experience the pain that is necessary, and I think that's where this testimony stands.
+You don't have to hear about the hardships or joys that happened since, because oftentimes, our Holy directs us to read only what we need to read, hear only what needs to be heard, experience the pain that is necessary, and I think that's where this testimony stands.
 It's certainly not the full picture, but it's a chapter of my life that stands alone.
 The darkest chapters of my life followed it, and I've emerged from them, stronger than ever.
 And thank you for reading.